Collard Greens and Bacon

 Only last week I emphasized this point to a friend responding to my planned lucky foods New Year’s dishes.
 I should note that I take preparing traditional Good Luck New Year’s Day foods so seriously that no matter how much or how many people I’ve cooked for over the holidays, no matter how late I’ve stayed up on New Year’s Eve, or even if no one is coming over, the discipline in seeing through these foods is critical toward ensuring the year ahead, otherwise, to me, it’s sort of like praying to God to win the lottery but failing to buy a ticket.

-- couple small pinches coarse kosher salt, more or less according to taste
+- couple small pinches coarse kosher salt, plus more according to taste